KINGDOM-ADELE/devops-capstone-project/.github/ISSUE_TEMPLATES/planning-userstories-done.md

    Then the account should be successfully removed from the system

-## User Story: List all accounts in the service
 5. **List all accounts in the service**

    **As a** user